 The literary works by Sonya Sones, "One of Those Hideous Books Where the Mother Dies," "Stop Pretending: What Happened When My Big Sister Went Crazy," "What My Mother Doesn't Know" and "What My Girlfriend Doesn't Know" are poetry.
-For updates on additional writings of Ms. Sones, see the UIL website or the author's official website.
+For updates on additional writings of Ms. Sones, see the Documentation Rules section on the UIL Oral Interpretation webpage.